Assassination of Martin Luther King Jr.: Funeral

 A crowd of 300,000 attended King's funeral on April 9.
-Vice President Hubert Humphrey attended on behalf of Johnson, who was at a meeting on the Vietnam War at Camp David; there were fears that Johnson might be hit with protests and abuse over the war if he attended the funeral.
+Vice-President Hubert Humphrey attended on behalf of Johnson, who was at a meeting on the Vietnam War at Camp David; there were fears that Johnson might be hit with protests and abuse over the war if he attended the funeral.
 At his widow's request, King's last sermon at Ebenezer Baptist Church was played at the funeral; it was a recording of his "Drum Major" sermon given on February 4, 1968.
 In that sermon, he asked that, at his funeral, no mention of his awards and honors be made, but that it be said he tried to "feed the hungry", "clothe the naked", "be right on the [Vietnam] war question", and "love and serve humanity".

 Perpetrator

-Capture and guilty plea
+Alleged activities

 The FBI investigation found fingerprints on various objects left in the bathroom from which the gunfire had come.
 Evidence included a Remington Gamemaster rifle from which at least one shot had been fired.
 The fingerprints were traced to an escaped convict named James Earl Ray.
-Two months after assassinating King, Ray was captured at London's Heathrow Airport while he was trying to depart the United Kingdom for Portuguese Angola, Rhodesia (Zimbabwe) or apartheid South Africa on a false Canadian passport in the name of Ramon George Sneyd.
-Ray was quickly extradited to Tennessee and charged with King's murder.
+According to the FBI and the House Committee on Assassinations, Ray had escaped from the Missouri State Penitentiary by use of a bakery truck on April 23, 1967, after serving 7 years in jail for robbery.

+On March 22 of the following year, Ray drove to Selma, Alabama, and began to stalk Dr. King.
+On March 29, Ray bought ammunition for a .243 caliber rifle in Bessemer, before buying a Remington Model 760 rifle from a gun dealer in Birmingham, Alabama, using the false name of Harvey Lowmeyer on March 30.

+On April 1, the SCLC announced that King would be participating in a march on April 8, and Ray drove 7 hours to Memphis on April 3.
+Then, using the name of Eric Galt, Ray registered into room 34 at the Rebel Motor Hotel.
+The following day, Ray left his room at the Rebel Hotel sometime before the 1 p.m. checkout time, before arriving at Bessie Brewer's rooming house at 422 1/2 South Main Street, and renting room 5B under the name of John Willard.
+Then, at roughly 4 p.m., Ray bought a pair of binoculars, before returning to his room by 5 p.m., and firing the shot that killed King from the bathroom window at 6:01.